Current Research

 David Burr (Virginia Tech): is in the process of writing a book “that deals with medieval exegesis of the Apocalypse” and that he describes in the following terms: “It’s essentially a book that provides general comments about a series of exegetes and translates key passages from each.”
 Burr plans to include Auriol in the book.

-William Duba (Fribourg, Switzerland):is continuing his work on Auriol’s theory of matter, of hylomorphism, and of the nature of the rational soul.
-He is revising for publication his dissertation on the beatific vision (“Seeing God: Theology
+William Duba (Nijmegen):is continuing his work on Auriol’s theory of matter, of hylomorphism, and of the nature of the rational soul.
+He is revising for publication his dissertation on the beatific vision (“Seeing God: Theology and Politics in the Fourteenth Century”, University of Iowa, 2006) which will feature Auriol’s ideas prominently.

 Theo Kobusch (Bonn):is working on a book about the philosophy and theology of Auriol, Hervaeus Natalis, and Durand of St. Pourçain.

-Lauge O. Nielsen (Copenhagen):is continuing work on “Peter Auriol and his contemporaries” and is preparing critical editions of questions from Auriol’s Quodlibet.
+Lauge O. Nielsen (Copenhagen):is continuing his work on “Peter Auriol and his contemporaries” and is preparing critical editions of questions from Auriol’s Quodlibet.

 Chris Schabel (Nicosia, Cyprus):Continues work on Auriol, his thought and works, and their context.
 He has published several major articles recently on scholars who reacted to Auriol (e.g. Gerard Odo, Landulph Caracciolo).